MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-field-mapping-when-importing-sepa-camt-files.md

 |Stmt/Ntry/NtryDtls/TxDtls/RmtInf/Ustrd|Unstructured|Text|Information supplied to enable the matching/reconciliation of an entry with the items that the payment is intended to settle, such as commercial invoices in an accounts-receivable system, in an unstructured form||8|Description|
 |Stmt/Ntry/AddtlNtryInf|AdditionalEntryInformation|Text|Additional information about the entry||1222|Transaction Information|

-## <a name="camt-data-mapping-to-fields-in-the-bank-acc-reconciliation-table-" />CAMT data mapping to fields in the Bank Acc.
+## <a name="camt-data-mapping-to-fields-in-the-bank-acc-reconciliation-table-273" />CAMT data mapping to fields in the Bank Acc.
 Reconciliation table (273)

 |Element Path|Message Element|Data Type|Description|Negative-Sign Identifier|Field No.|Field Name|
 |------------------|---------------------|---------------|-----------------|-------------------------------|---------------|----------------|
 |Stmt/CreDtTm|CreationDateTime|Date|The date and time when the message was created||3|Statement Date|
 |Stmt/Bal/Amt|Amount|Decimal|The amount resulting from the netted amounts for all debit and credit entries||4|Statement Ending Balance|

-## <a name="camt-data-mapping-to-fields-in-the-bank-acc-reconciliation-line-table-" />CAMT data mapping to fields in the Bank Acc.
+## <a name="camt-data-mapping-to-fields-in-the-bank-acc-reconciliation-line-table-274" />CAMT data mapping to fields in the Bank Acc.
 Reconciliation Line table (274)

 |Element Path|Message Element|Data Type|Description|Negative-Sign Identifier|Field No.|Field Name|
 |------------------|---------------------|---------------|-----------------|-------------------------------|---------------|----------------|